12 Best Social Media Aggregators to Boost Conversions in 2025

 Flockler is a self-serve social media aggregator offering unlimited layouts and views with an effortless user experience.
 Thousands of top brands like GoPro, Harvard University, and Sohome trust the solution and use it to design engaging and attractive experiences.

-Flockler is easy to use and has no learning curve.
+Flockler is easy to use and with a minimal learning curve.
 Here's how you can use it to aggregate and display content from different social media platforms on websites and event screens.

 1. Creating your first social feed

-With Flockler, you can create feeds from any of the 13+ social media platforms, including Instagram, TikTok, and all the other most loved favorites.
+With Flockler, you can create feeds from any of the 13+ social media platforms, including Instagram, Facebook, TikTok, X (previously Twitter), LinkedIn, BlueSky, and all the other most loved favorites.
 The best part is that there are no limits on the number of layouts you can embed for each feed.
 So you can show a carousel on your homepage, a grid on a category page, or a wall on your intranet, all for the same price.

 With unlimited layouts and views, Flockler helps an average website or online store showing social media feeds in a dozen places save up to $715 every year or $59 per month because you get more out of each feed and pay for fewer sources for your feeds.